My version of the Guinness® Festival Clock

 Here are a couple of pictures, one of the clock in the dormant state and one in the active state, also showing how colourful it was.
 The clock “performed” for almost five minutes every quarter of an hour, activating one event after another, all based on various Guinness advertising characters.

-Penny and me at Guinness
+Penny and myself at Guinness